 The Computer Games Olympiad is the annual competition of the International Computer Games Association (ICGA).
 There were CGO Hex competitions in London 2000, Graz 2003, Ramat-Gan 2004, Turin 2006, Beijing 2008, Pamplona 2009, Kanazawa 2010, and Tilburg 2011.
 Here are summaries of the 2003, 2006, 2008, 2009, 2010, and 2011 competitions.
 See the ICGA Tournament Database for more info.

-- benzene @ sourceforge is the repository for our open-source code, including 2011 versions of mohex, wolve, and solver
+- benzene @ sourceforge was the origin repository for our open-source code, including 2011 versions of mohex, wolve, and solver.
+A newer version is here.

 - hex (board game) @ wikipedia